 The exam for the APMPMQ itself is a three hour written test.
 Now, many of you may recoil in horror at the idea of writing for three hours, but this should be considered in conjunction with another key point in the APM's syllabus for the PMQ; that you don't have to use the language in the book to get the marks.
 What this means is that, provided you can discuss the subject in a competent way, you will pass the questions posed, without the need to memorise concepts, like multiple choice and objective testing exams demand.
 If you know what you are talking about, you have a very good chance to pass (provided you read the questions properly!) and employers, colleagues and clients should know that this therefore means that if you passed this exam, you didn't just simply memorise a bunch of lists and pick them out of a line up, you demonstrated knowledge and the ability to apply it, over a range of subject areas.

 So, hopefully you now understand why having a qualification is vital for your career, your organisation's ability to work with clients, and your skill set.
 Hopefully I have also managed to convince you that the PMQ is the benchmark for a professional PM to achieve.

 If you only gain one qualification this year, why not make it this one?

-Michael has been teaching at QA for 12 years and is the lead trainer for MSP, managing successful programmes.
-Before this he worked with the public sector to implement initiatives such as the egovernment agenda.
-Michael has also project and programme managed many large scale implementations in the construction industry and in web technologies and ecommerce, as well as enterprise resource planning (ERP) solution for some well know utility and communications organisations.
+Michael has been teaching at QA for 12 years and is the lead trainer for Managing Successful Programmes (MSP).
+Before this, he worked with the public sector to implement initiatives such as the egovernment agenda.
+Michael has also project and programme managed many large-scale implementations in the construction industry and in web technologies and e-commerce, as well as enterprise resource planning (ERP) solution for some well-known utility and communications organisations.
 Michael believes in teaching in a down-to-earth style, using everyday real examples and injecting a bit of humour!